 There was room for her to follow the example, “when they go low, we go high.”
 Instead, she decided, “they went low, and I’m going to blow.”

 Ms. Cross, if you are reading this, my heart goes out to you.
 Believe me, I have been a victim of discrimination and bias many times in my life.
+Here are some of the discrimination lawyers in Massachusetts I trust.
 I won’t list the examples here, because that wouldn’t do justice to this post.
 I’d rather have you message me personally so we could dialogue about it in a manner that is cathartic and constructive.
 I would not doubt for a second that you possess the wisdom to rebound, learn and grow from this unacceptable situation.

 But, remember that the Flight Attendant is also a human.
 Much like yourself, humans make mistakes.
 Forgiveness goes a long way.
 Use this as a means to an end, not an end in itself.